yellow forklift in empty warehouse showing halo rule space

 • Forklift accidents cost businesses $135,000,000 each year

-• Forklift related violations are among OSHA’s top ten every year.
+• Forklift-related violations are among OSHA’s top ten violations every year.

 The Problem with the Forklift Halo Zone and How You can Improve Warehouse Safety